 Set yourself up for move-in success.
 Explore the area online or during a visit.
 Getting to know your neighborhood before the move can make acclamation a lot easier after you’ve moved all the boxes.

-3. Create a prepared-for-the-worst moving budget
+3. Create a worst-case-scenario moving budget

 Budget for potential breakdowns, emergencies, and for things not necessarily going as planned.
 Financial readiness is a helpful strategy to moving, because you never know the snags that may arise along the way.